NJ Project Related Work

 - Conducted a remedial investigation for a former metal plating facility in New Jersey under ISRA.
 Soil and groundwater had been impacted by metals and chlorinated VOCs.
 Used groundwater and soil sampling results to show that much of the metals contamination was due to historic fill, and VOC contamination was due to offsite sources.

 - Conducted site-wide investigation under ECRA/ISRA of a former flexible packaging facility.
 Responded to releases of fuel oil and toluene into nearby surface waters.
-Removed two (2) large tank farms and addressed all soil contamination to the satisfaction of the NJDEP.
 Delineated groundwater contamination in fractured bedrock.
-Designed, installed, and operated a large-scale groundwater pump and treat system to address the fuel oil and toluene contamination.
+Operated a large-scale groundwater pump and treat system to address the fuel oil and toluene contamination.
 Conducted step drawdown and constant rate pumping tests on a series of recovery wells.
 Work also involved hydrofracturing wells located in fractured bedrock to improve recovery.
 Interpreted test data to determine effect of fracturing on recovery.
 Subsequently conducted groundwater modeling of fate and transport of contaminants to successfully justify cessation of active remediation and to evaluate potential migration paths for contamination potentially migrating from offsite.

 - Conducted investigation for former owner of manufacturing facility.
 Previous investigation had been mishandled by former consultant.
 Worked closely with the NJDEP and new owner of site to show how extensive site redevelopment had changed site conditions.
 Installation and sampling of limited monitoring well network showed no groundwater contamination.
 Provided information to the NJDEP that was able to show adequacy of previous soil excavation, which avoided a potentially extensive re-investigation effort.
 This included extensive review of work conducted in the late 1980s and early 1990s, as well as plant records.
 Performance of a limited soil excavation has resulted in NFA under ISRA.